craigloewen-msft/ihatecryptocoin/README.md

 ## Getting Started

 The easiest way to get started is to use the .devcontainer definition in this repo, and open it as a code space or as a dev container.

+From there you can run `npm run dev` to start up this project and then connect to it via localhost:8080